Yeguas & Caballos

 When she’d had enough of our countryside tour, she headed back to the barn, with me still clutching on.
 And in love.

 It has taken me over thirty years to get back to horses.
-But I am now kept company by Peso, mi compañero, sweet and soft-eyed Emma, who arrived just as Angel left this life, and kindhearted and sassy Faith, whose gallop takes my breath away.
 I’m still holding on, occasionally falling off (though not in a sea of sagebrush), and still in love.